 Top end of the budget

 Don’t underestimate what a clean, plain background can do for your video production.
-Not only will it help keep a consistent aesthetic when you film video at home, but it will also eliminate any distractions that may be present in your current studio setup so your audience can focus on you and only you.
+It will help keep a consistent aesthetic when you film video at home.
+It can also eliminate any distractions that may be present in your current studio setup.
+Your audience can then focus on you and only you.

-If you have graduated to creating content with more “professional” equipment like a DSLR camera, it may be time to grab a mic more fitting for your elevated purchases.
+If you have graduated to creating content with more “professional” equipment like a DSLR camera think to the future.
+It may be time to grab a mic more fitting for your elevated purchases.

 What creators love most about this mic, besides its sound quality, is the lightweight feel and ease of use.
 FYI, if you ever feel like taking a break from your home studio to record outside (even if it’s just in your backyard), this shotgun mic should go along with you.